Renormalization-Free Galaxy Bias in Unified Lagrangian Perturbation Theory: Validation of ULPT Predictions with Dark Emulator

-To interpret the scatter observed in individual models shown in Fig.~\ref{fig:Phh_Phm_emu}, it is instructive to refer to our previous work on the dark matter power spectrum~\cite{Sugiyama:2025myq}, where the same ULPT prediction was compared with two independent emulators, Dark Emulator~\cite{Nishimichi:2018etk} and Euclid Emulator 2~\cite{Euclid:2020rfv}, across 100 cosmological models.
-A key feature of ULPT in the dark matter case is that its prediction depends solely on cosmological parameters and does not involve any nuisance parameters.
-Therefore, any differences between the ULPT prediction and emulator outputs can be directly attributed to statistical fluctuations intrinsic to the emulator, rather than to a failure of the perturbative framework itself.
+\textbf{Comparison with the dark matter case.} Before quantifying this scatter, it is instructive to recall our previous analysis of the dark matter power spectrum~\cite{Sugiyama:2025myq}, in which ULPT predictions were compared with both Dark Emulator~\cite{Nishimichi:2018etk} and Euclid Emulator 2~\cite{Euclid:2020rfv} across 100 cosmologies.
+In that study, ULPT provides a fully deterministic prediction that depends solely on cosmological parameters, without any nuisance parameters.
+Therefore, any difference between the two emulator results can be entirely attributed to the statistical fluctuations inherent to each emulator.

-In that study, the ULPT prediction was found to agree with both emulators at the $2$--$3\%$ level up to $k \simeq 0.4\,h\,{\rm Mpc}^{-1}$ at $z \geq 0.5$ when averaged over 100 cosmologies.
-However, for individual cosmological models, the deviations from the mean can be as large as $\sim 5\%$ when using Dark Emulator.
-This is consistent with the fact that the fiducial cosmology of Dark Emulator is averaged over multiple $N$-body realizations, whereas the remaining cosmological models are based on single realizations and therefore subject to larger statistical noise.
-This interpretation is further corroborated by repeating the same comparison with Euclid Emulator 2, which has smaller statistical uncertainties: while the average offset remained the same, the scatter around the mean was reduced to $\sim 1$--$2\%$.

-This result demonstrates that the observed dispersion is a manifestation of emulator noise rather than a breakdown of the perturbative theory.
-Because ULPT provides a fully deterministic prediction for the matter power spectrum, any realization-dependent fluctuations must arise solely from the emulator side.
-These statistical fluctuations at the dark matter level naturally propagate to the halo power spectrum, occasionally leading to visible outliers for individual models, as seen in Fig.~\ref{fig:Phh_Phm_emu}.
+The analysis showed that ULPT agrees with both emulators at the \(2\)--\(3\%\) level up to \( k \simeq 0.4\,h\,\mathrm{Mpc}^{-1} \) for \( z \geq 0.5 \) when averaged over 100 cosmologies.
+In the case of Dark Emulator, however, deviations from the mean for individual cosmologies can reach up to \( \sim 5\% \), which originates from the fact that each nonfiducial cosmology is based on a single $N$-body realization.
+Repeating the comparison with Euclid Emulator 2, which has smaller statistical uncertainties than Dark Emulator, reduces the scatter to \(1\)--\(2\%\) without changing the mean offset.
+This clearly demonstrates that the observed dispersion arises from emulator-side statistical noise rather than a breakdown of perturbation theory.
+These statistical fluctuations at the dark matter level naturally propagate to the halo case, accounting for the majority of the model-by-model scatter seen in Fig.~\ref{fig:Phh_Phm_emu}.

-In summary, the deviations for individual cosmologies reflect the statistical limitations of emulator-based predictions rather than deficiencies in ULPT.
-The stability of ULPT across cosmological parameter space, free from statistical noise, highlights one of its key advantages for precision modeling.